Tomb of the Wolf of Badenoch

 The Tomb of the Wolf of Badenoch (or Tomb of Alexander Stewart) consists of a 15th-century tomb effigy and altar (or "chest") tomb, both of which are carved from marble.
 It is located in Dunkeld Cathedral, Perthshire, Scotland, and was built for Alexander Stewart, Earl of Buchan (1343 – c.
 1394), who is buried underneath.

 The effigy is placed on top of the altar tomb and shows Stewart in full and highly detailed knightly armour, with a lion (or dog) resting at his feet.
 It is in poor condition having been broken apart and defaced in the 16th century during the Scottish Reformation.
 The effigy is placed on top of an altar tomb lined with 22 pleurants (or "weepers"), who are also dressed in armour.

 Alexander Stewart, the Wolf of Badenoch

 Stewart was the third surviving son of King Robert II of Scotland (1316 – 1390).
 He is known to history as the deeply unpopular "Wolf of Badenoch," a name given due to his notorious cruelty, in particular for his destruction of the royal burgh of Elgin and its 13th-century cathedral on June 17, 1390, for which he earned a reputation as "an enemy of the Church".
 He has also been described as "a species of Celtic Attila" and as "Scotland's vilest man".

+There is a legend that Stewart died after a chess game with the Devil.
+According to this legend, he was visited at Ruthven Castle by a tall man dressed in black.
+The two played chess through the night, with a storm rising when the stranger called "Check" and "Check Mate".
+The legend says that the next morning the Wolf of Badenoch was found dead in the castle's hall, with his men dead outside the castle walls.